crumbhole/argocd-lovely-plugin/README.md

 - LOVELY_HELM_PATH: Set to a path or binary name to use for helm.

 ## Helm variation
+- LOVELY_HELM_MERGE: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any values.yaml used by helm.
-- LOVELY_HELM_VALUES: to some yaml you'd like overlayed on any values.yaml files used by helm.
-This will override any settings in values.yaml that already exist.
-You cannot use this to append to existing yaml lists.
+- LOVELY_HELM_PATCH: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any values.yaml used by helm.

+There is no way to modify any other helm files at this time.

 ## Kustomize
+- LOVELY_KUSTOMIZE_MERGE: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any kustomization.yaml found.
-- LOVELY_KUSTOMIZE_EXTRAS: to some yaml you'd like overlayed on any kustomization.yaml files used by kustomize.
-This will override any settings in kustomization.yaml that already exist.
-You cannot use this to append to existing yaml lists.
+- LOVELY_KUSTOMIZE_PATCH: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any kustomization.yaml found.

+There is no way to modify any other files, that's what kustomize itself is for.

 ## What can I do with it?
 Have a look at the [test suite](test/README.md) for a lot of examples of how you can use this to make nice git repos for your applications.